10 Excellent Colleges with Rolling Admission

 2) University of Pittsburgh

 In Pitt’s own words, “…it is to your advantage to plan ahead and apply early.”
 Pitt reviews applications throughout the year, as they arrive, so it is unquestionably wiser to submit early in the cycle.
 This is particularly true because the university has become quite selective in recent years.
-The SAT range for students attending the School of Arts and Sciences is 1250-1410 and is even higher in the schools of engineering, business, computer science, and nursing.
+The SAT range for students attending the School of Arts and Sciences is 1250-1410.
+It is even higher in the schools of engineering, business, computer science, and nursing.
 Those applying to any of these hyper-competitive programs should definitely apply as early as possible.

 3) Penn State University

-Another Pennsylvania public powerhouse that cracks our list, PSU offers a modified rolling admissions calendar that added an early action option this past admissions cycle.
+Another Pennsylvania public powerhouse that cracks our list, PSU offers a modified rolling admissions calendar that recently added an early action option.
 Now, Penn State offers an early action deadline of November 1st and a priority submission deadline of November 30th, so it is wise to act early if you have a strong desire to become a Nittany Lion.
 Rolling admissions continue until May 1st, but many of those who wait will only find availability at branch campuses, not the university’s famous University Park location.
 For reference, the middle 50% SAT scores for students admitted to main campus was 1240-1410; it was 1080-1260 for those attending branch campuses.
 The GPA range was 3.55-3.90 versus 3.07-3.60.

 4) Purdue University